Rat5ak/banana/readme.md

 3. Deploy the site.
 Cloudflare will automatically detect the `functions/` folder and expose `/submit-score` and `/get-scores` endpoints.
 4. After deployment open your site URL to start collecting bananas!
+   If you receive a `405 Method Not Allowed` error when submitting scores, make sure your project is deployed as **Cloudflare Pages** with Functions enabled so the `/submit-score` and `/get-scores` routes are handled by the backend code.

 ## Leaderboard